 The Pell grant is an entitlement grant based on the EFC (Expected Family Contribution) number from your FAFSA application.
 For 2015-16, those with an EFC between 0 and 5,198 will generally be awarded with some Pell grant funds based on the number of units enrolled each quarter.

 The FSEOG is a campus-based grant that is allocated to Antioch yearly and shared by four of the Antioch campuses around the country.
 The funds are given primarily to those who are Pell-eligible.

 The state of California offers several grants to residents, primarily the Cal grant, a need-based grant to Undergraduates that also factors in your high school GPA or the GPA from your last college attended.
 The yearly application deadline for each Fall quarter is March 2nd, and the application requires a FAFSA for the upcoming year and a GPA verification form.
 For more information on this and other CA grant offerings, please click here.

 If you already have a Cal grant and wish to have it applied to Antioch University Los Angeles, contact the California Student Aid Commission.
 You can reach their website by clicking the photo below.

-Aside from the Federal Pell and FSEOG grants, and the California State Cal Grants, Antioch University Los Angeles has a number of Institutional scholarships and grants available.
-Below is the list for the 2014-15 year:
+Aside from the Federal Pell and FSEOG grants, and the California State Cal Grants, Antioch University Los Angeles has a number of Institutional scholarships and grants available as described below: